-You Shall Love the Lord your God with all of your heart, mind and soul, and love your neighbor as yourself” Luke 10:25-37
+You Shall Love the Lord your God with all of your heart, mind and soul, and love your neighbor as yourself

-But they pray at bedtime….and who am I to judge anyway?
-Just like the Good Samaritan in our Gospel lesson Sunday, just love people where they are and give them help in times of need….and renew yourself in God’s grace and love……and have your bedtime prayers with our without another…
+Like the Good Samaritan in our Gospel lesson Sunday, just love people where they are and give them help in times of need and renew yourself in God’s grace and love and have your bedtime prayers with our without another